tspdf/tspdf/packages/react-pdf/README.md

 ## Dependencies

-This package uses PDF.js (via @tspdf/pdf-core) under the Apache 2.0 License for PDF rendering capabilities.
+This package includes PDF.js (via @tspdf/pdf-core) under the Apache 2.0 License for PDF rendering capabilities.

 ## License

 This package is licensed under the MIT License.
 See the [LICENSE](../../LICENSE) file for details.

-PDF.js dependency is licensed under the Apache 2.0 License.
-See [licenses/pdfjs-dist.txt](../../licenses/pdfjs-dist.txt) for the full license text.
+PDF.js dependency is bundled and licensed under the Apache 2.0 License.
+See [dist/licenses/pdfjs-dist.txt](dist/licenses/pdfjs-dist.txt) for the full license text.